muratk5n/thirdwave/en/README.md

 Ukraine complains about Germany denying them NATO entry '08.
-But then they continued to increase NATO relationship, train with them as if they will *definitely* join one day..
+But then they continued to increase NATO relationship, train with them as if they will *definitely* join at some point..
 Were they waiting for the next German chancelor that would say Ja one day for their membership?
 Isn't that such a big bet, on your country's security, that it might, can, maybe could one day happen?